joelbarba/jb-timer/README.md

 The app is meant to run on a **mobile screen** (I'd never do that on a large screen, the css is not ready).

+You can find a running instance on https://jb-timer.netlify.app/

 ## Features